MainbaseT/power-pages-docs/power-pages-docs/configure/mcp-connect-clients.md

 1. Sign in to [Microsoft Copilot Studio](https://copilotstudio.microsoft.com/).
 1. In the left navigation pane, select **Create**, and then select **New agent**.

-This will create a new agent that we will publish later to M365 Copilot.
+This will create a new agent that we will publish later to Microsoft 365 Copilot.

 ### Add MCP tool to agent